smallso-apis/ipduplex-python-sdk/README.md

-# ipduplex-python-sdk
+# IP Duplex SDK for Python
-The official Python SDK for IP Duplex. https://scp.gitbook.io/api/cloud-api/ipduplex
+Unfortunately, this warehouse is not ready for release...